WendyAnthony/100-days-of-code/Code-Projects-2020.md

 **Thoughts:**
 - too bad github didn't build-in some way to simplify organization of repositories, to make them easier to find than a search
-- I had originally set-up a repository for a list of my respositories, and 'pinned' to top of repository page
+- I had originally set-up a repository for a list of my personal respositories, and 'pinned' to top of repository page

 **Links to code work:**